Kubernetes ImagePullBackOff: It’s Not the Registry (It’s IAM)

 You’re sure the Service Account is right, but you still get 403 Forbidden.

-• The Fix: You need Workload Identity, or you need to recreate the node pool with the cloud-platform scope.
+- The Fix: You need Workload Identity, or you need to recreate the node pool with the

 The 2026 Failure Pattern: Token TTL & Clock Drift

-This is where senior engineers get tripped up.
-Cloud credentials don’t last long anymore.
+This is where senior engineers get blindsided.
+Cloud credentials have short lifetimes by design:

 The Private Networking Trap